graphic works - 1990

 Pasmore, however, goes far beyond the rationalist limit of that visual-kinetic research.
 His images are formed according to a sense of exactness that is not, however, one of geometry.
 Their structure is similar to that of English-language poetry from Eliot to Pound; and I am naturally not alluding to poetic content but to the same substantial purity of the images and the words.
 With those poets the construction of the phrase takes meaning away from the words until they are left as the purest harmonized sounds.
 They do not thereby lose all their meaning: they simply transform the referent into inherent and consubstantial semantic content.
 In this way, at least, I explain a strange quality in Pasmore's painting: paradoxically he creates silent poetry just as those poets create blind paintings.
 And his painting is smooth and light but, like the poetry, charged with thought: one of the discoveries of modern philosophy is that thought is not necessarily ponderous and profound but can be light and transparent.
 So it becomes difficult to separate philosophy from painting and poetry, but so it was in other eras as, for example, in Greece before Socrates.

-Pasmore's shapes come from the blots formed before the eyes when closed and that disappear when the eyes are opened, but this return to the primary moment of experience does not annihilate the past.
-It was in the English culture of the Enlightenment that the blot was a genetic factor in art; although believed to be random, as Cozens explained, nothing can ever really be so.
-How many unconscious movements of the hand and incalculable physical laws have been brought together to produce the ink blot as we see it on a sheet of paper?
-And so, is it not the product of a continuity between our being and that of the world?
-Pasmore, it should not be forgotten, was a landscape painter fluctuating between nature, symbols and dreams, before he moved on to non-figurative art.
-Then he closed his eyes and discovered the delicate, unexpected imagination of the blind.
-Freed from the domination of the sensation, this has its own extraordinary exactness or accuracy that is not derived from a mathematical model and yet is as precise as a geometrical figure; and without discourse, only through its internal rhythm, it generates other images and a movement whose cause is unseen, and yet is fascinating.
-Pasmore has lived in Malta for many years now.
-The bright light that makes him close his eyes is that of the Mediterranean; thus with his eyes closed, he continues to be, as he always was, a great painter of imaginary landscapes.
-Just like Turner.
+Pasmore's form is born with the spots that form in the closed eyes and disappear when they open, but this ascent to the primary moment of the experience does not annihilate the story.
+Precisely in the English culture of the Enlightenment, the blot was a genetic factor of art: it is believed to be random, Cozens explained, but nothing really is.
+How many unconscious movements of the hand, how many incalculable physical laws have not contributed to producing the ink stain as we see it on the drawing sheet?
+And, then, will it not be the product of a continuity between our being and the being of the world?
+Pasmore, it should not be forgotten, before moving on to non-figuration was a landscape painter oscillating between nature, symbol and dream.
+Then he closed his eyes and discovered the delicate, unpredictable fantasy of blindness.
+Now free from the arrogance of sensations, it has its own extraordinary correctness or exactness that does not derive from a mathematical model and yet is as precise as a geometric shape; and without speech, only for its internal rhythm, it generates other images and a movement whose cause is not seen, but fascinates.
+Pasmore has lived in Malta for many years, the light that dazzles him and makes him close his eyes is that of the Mediterranean; thus, with his eyes closed, he continues to be, as he was, a great painter of fantasy landscapes.
+Like Turner.